trufae/aiblog/src/WinCdbNull-en.md

 Faulting package-relative application ID:
 ```

-In this crash log, we see that the Radare.exe program was executed.
-It was failing in ucrtbased.dll, which is the libc of windows, but we know nothing more, no backtrace, no symbol names, nothing.
+In this crash log, we see that the radare2.exe program was executed.
+It was failing in ucrtbased.dll, which is the Windows libc, but we know nothing more—no backtrace, no symbol names, nothing.

-## Debuggging
+## Debugging

 This brings us to the very next logical step: debugging.